sbaldrich/sbaldrich.github.io/_posts/blog/2016-05-22-exploratory-analysis-of-a-twitter-archive.md

 ### Conclusion

 This post has gotten very long and I still have some things I'd like to do with my Twitter archive.
 A more serious text analysis could be done on the tweets (*e.g.* Hierarchical clustering, K-means, sentiment analysis, etc.) so I guess I'll revisit this topics on a future post.

+All the code used for this post can be found [here](https://github.com/sbaldrich/labs/blob/master/R/twitter-archive.R).

 ### References